a406010503/Miui_Camera/Leica_en.md

 At present, we have tried to complete the functions mentioned in the project for Leica cameras.
 It allows you to experience some functions that are "officially stated that the hardware does not support" on your model to be turned on.
 The specific open function will be notified on the download page of the release!

 ---

-## Why is the camera's underlying version no longer updated?
-Since Xiaomi started to strengthen the model verification in version 4.5.000320.0, and it is meaningless to update the underlying version of the camera, we currently have the function of switching the watermark latitude, longitude and time in version 0320.
-If there is a similar switching function in the future I will try my best to do a transplant. <p>
-9/2 Update: Since version 4.5.000511.0, the Leica features and the public version of the camera have been merged into the same version.
-If there are more new features in the future, we will try our best to adapt to the new version.

----